· · · · ·

 • Prepare stuffing mix as directed on package.

-• In a small skillet melt butter and saute chopped celery and diced onion until translucent, about 7-10 minutes.
+• In a small skillet melt butter and sauté chopped celery and diced onion until translucent, about 7-10 minutes.

 • Stuff Cornish hens with cornbread mixture and tie legs together with cooking twine.
 Place on a large baking sheet lined with foil.
 Smooth butter over each hen.
-Sprinkle with salt and pepper.
+Sprinkle with kosher salt and freshly ground black pepper pepper.
 Cover with foil and bake for 1 hour.

 Notes